An editorial · Boca Raton, FL

 This use case has nothing to do with desperation.
 It has everything to do with the mathematical reality that a 60/40 portfolio in a bad sequence of returns can fail.
 A standby home-equity line, properly structured, is one of the cleanest tools available for that specific risk.

-Several major reverse mortgage lenders now operate dedicated portals for Certified Financial Planners and RIAs.
-According to industry data, 97.4% of advisors who originate in the RIA channel stay there — meaning the recommendations they make tend to be considered, durable, and fiduciary-grade.
+Several major reverse mortgage lenders now operate dedicated portals and educational resources for Certified Financial Planners and RIAs.
+Recommendations from independent fee-only fiduciary advisors tend to reflect careful suitability analysis.
 These are not products being pushed at the unsophisticated.

 "Position the reverse mortgage as a portfolio-preservation tool, not a loan of last resort.
 That framing change has redrawn the entire category."